 How does WSU generate private support?

-The foundation is governed by a board of directors comprising prominent business and community leaders, and functions under the leadership of a chair chosen from among these individuals and a president who also holds the title of Vice President for Development and Alumni Affairs.
+The foundation is governed by a board of directors made up of prominent business and community leaders.
+It is led by a chair chosen from among these individuals and a president who also holds the title of vice president for Development and Alumni Affairs.

-The foundation exists solely to serve Wayne State University.
-Its primary function is to promote advocacy and generate financial support for the university’s programs and activities in teaching, research and community service.
-Funds raised bolster undergraduate and graduate student scholarships, endow faculty chairs and professorships, advance academic and scientific programs and investigations, and enhance the campus’ physical infrastructure.
+Working together, the Wayne State University Foundation and the Division of Development and Alumni Affairs cultivate private support to advance the university’s programs and activities in teaching, research and community service.
+Funds raised enable Wayne State to offer undergraduate and graduate student scholarships, endow faculty chairs and professorships, advance academic and scientific programs and investigations, and enhance the campus infrastructure.
+During Fiscal Year 2011, Wayne State University raised more than $51.3 million in cash and gifts in kind from nearly 27,000 donors.